NGC3992/NGC3992/README.md

-- 👋 Hi, I’m @NGC3992
+- 👋 Hi, I’m @NGC3992.
-- 👀 I’m interested in Network Programming
+- 👀 I’m interested in Python and C++ development.
-- 🌱 I’m currently learning C++, Python and HTML
+- 🌱 I’m currently learning C++ and Python.
-- 💞️ I’m looking to collaborate on making simple websites using HTML
+- 💞️ I’m looking to collaborate on simple Python and C++ applications.
 - 📫 How to reach me?
 Github!

 <!---